 Disney’s All Stars Music Resort has a food court open for breakfast, lunch, and dinner.
 Food presentation isn’t fancy.
 But, who could go to Disney World without having Mickey Waffles for breakfast.

 At lunch and dinner, selections included sandwiches and pizza.
 For updated dining information, I recommend checking the All Star Music Resort dining site.

 By the Calypso Pool, you’ll find the Singing Spirits Pool Bar offering a variety of beverages.
 You can also order pizza delivery to your room.

 Disney’s All Stars Music Resort has two swimming pools.
 The Calypso Pool is in between the two Calypso buildings and adjacent to Melody Hall.

 A second pool is a piano shaped pool in a center courtyard shared by the other four resort sections.

 Other All Star Music Resort Amenities

-There is a lot to see and do at Disney’s Caribbean Beach Resort.
+There is a lot to see and do at Disney’s All Stars Music Resort.
 Walk the one mile jogging trail or visit the playground.

 At night, you can watch a movie under the stars.
 There is a great selection of G, PG, and sometimes PG-13 movies shown on an outdoor screen.
 You’ll get a movie schedule when you check in.